microsoft/AcademicContent/Events and Hacks/Student Hacks/hackwithazure.md

 Not working?
 Come to the Microsoft booth and we'll get it fixed.

-**WARNING UT Austin students - do NOT use your @edu account.**
+**WARNING: UT Austin students - do NOT use your @edu account.**

-University of Washington, Georgia Tech, and MIT students can ignore this part :)
+*University of Washington, Georgia Tech, and MIT students can ignore this part :)*

-You will get the same $100 credit from Azure for Students by using a Microsoft account (MSA).
+UT Austin students will use a Microsoft account (MSA) to get your $100 credit from Azure for Students.

 You may already have an MSA (@outlook.com or @hotmail.com email, or could be associated with any other email address).
 If you don't, you can create one at [https://signup.live.com/](https://signup.live.com/) or as part of the instructions below.